brson/wasm-opt-rs/notes.md

 then outputs the modified source to `OUT_DIR`.
 We then build our modified `wasm-opt.cpp`.

+The obvious alternative would be to carry a patch on a fork of Binaryen that makes that changes and commits it to git.
+We needed to be able to build `wasm-opt` normally though for testing, and preferred not to maintain a fork, so preferred this little dynamic rewrite.

 The [full source] of the Rust `main.rs` is simple, though ugly, just a bunch of raw FFI.

 [full source]: https://github.com/brson/wasm-opt-rs/blob/11dfc7252c92be3000cbfede5f7b0e36c45ba976/components/wasm-opt/src/main.rs

-It is interesting enough that I'll just list it all here for commentary:
+It is small and interesting enough that I'll just list it all here for commentary:

 ```rust